SFe-Team-was-taken/SFe/sfe-latest/program-specification/filerepair.md

 If there are PCM samples after compressed samples, a Structurally Unsound error occurs.

-In Werner SF3, all PCM samples must go before compressed samples.
+In Werner SF3 (or SFe Compression), all PCM samples must go before compressed samples.
 This is fixed by rearranging the sample data in the smpl chunk, and then updating the SHDR subchunk.

 This is applicable to SF version 3.00 and later.

 ## 3.13 ckSize errors

-For SFe32, if the value of ckSize is 4,294,967,295 or another inaccurate value, a Structurally Unsound error occurs.
-For SFe64, if the value of ckSize is not 4,294,967,295, a Structurally Unsound error occurs.
+When 32-bit static chunk headers are used, if the value of ckSize is 4,294,967,295 or another inaccurate value, a Structurally Unsound error occurs.
+When 64-bit static chunk headers are used, if the value of ckSize is not 4,294,967,295, a Structurally Unsound error occurs.

-This is easily solved by checking the ckSize values and fixing them with the correct file sizes, and in the case of SFe64, setting the ds64 chunk size to the correct value.
+This is easily solved by checking the ckSize values and fixing them with the correct file sizes, and in the case of 64-bit static shunk headers, setting the ds64 chunk size to the correct value.

-This is applicable to SF version 4.00 and later.
+This is applicable to SF version 4.0 and later.

-## 3.14 SFe64 header errors
+## 3.14 Incompatible chunk header errors

-If there is an SFe32 header in an SFe64 file, a Structurally Unsound error occurs.
+Sometimes, the chunk header format is incompatible.
+For example, a player that only supports 32-bit static chunk headers will error out on RIFF64 or RIFF-dynamic, while little-endian formatted files will error out on RIFX.

-This is easily solved by replacing the SFe32 header with an SFe64 header.
+This is solved by replacing chunk headers with a compatible version, or swapping the endianness of the data.

+This is applicable to SF version 4.0 and later.

+## 3.15 Incompatible SFty errors

+If the SFe type detected is incompatible with the bank, then this error occurs.
+For example, it can declare TSC or 8-bit samples.

+TSC is corrected by rearranging the chunks, while 8-bit samples can be converted to 16-bit.

+This is applicable to SF version 4.0 and later.

+## 3.16 SFe 8-bit errors

+If the `smpl` sub-chunk is missing or unreadable and `sm24` and `sm32` are present, but the `SFty` value does not mention 8-bit samples, then an error occurs.

+This is corrected by attempting to repair the `smpl` sub-chunk.
+If there is no `smpl` sub-chunk, then an SFe player can attempt to load the file with 8-bit sample mode.

-This is applicable to SFe64 only, version 4.00 and later.
+This is applicable to SF version 4.0 and later.

 # Section 4: Non-Critical Errors

 ## 4.1 isng subchunk errors

 If the isng subchunk is missing or is not terminated by a zero-valued byte, an SFe player that doesn't implement automatic repair will assume its default sound engine value.
-For legacy SF 2.04 and Werner SF3, this value is "EMU8000", and for SFe 4.00 and later, this is "SFeXX version Y" where XX is the SFe type and Y is the version number.
+For legacy SF 2.04 and Werner SF3, this value is `EMU8000`, and for SFe 4.x, this is `SFe 4`.

-&nbsp;In the case of a missing isng subchunk, the value to use depends on the ifil value:
+In the case of a missing isng subchunk, the value to use depends on the ifil value:

 - If ifil=2.00 or 3.00, use "EMU8000".
 - If ifil=2.01 or 3.01, use "E-mu 10K1" or "E-mu 10K2".
 - If ifil=2.04 or 3.04, use "X-Fi".
-- If ifil=2.128, 3.128, 4.00 or higher, use "SFeXX version Y", where XX is the SFe type and Y is the version number.
+- If ifil=2.1024, 3.1024 or 4.0, use "SFe 4".

 If not terminated by a zero-valued byte, then add a zero-valued byte and warn the user to verify if the value is correct.